Neutis/neutis-docs/docs/examples/pwm.md

 ```

 Save this file and reboot your device.
-When your system has finished booting,
+When your system finished booting,
 you should get ```pwmchip0``` interface in sysfs.

 ```bash